 Every year in the UK, around 500 000 people pass away.
-This number is expected to increase by almost 100 000 over the next two decades, due to the ageing population.
+This number is expected to increase by almost 100 000 over the next two decades, due to the aging population.
 Losing a family member is a trying experience without having to navigate funeral planning and many families experience stress and worry over the rising costs of funeral arrangements.

 Funerals in the UK are some of the most expensive in Europe, and the cost has increased significantly over the last few years.